tanykim/quantify-your-year/README.md

 * Alternative Unit (optional): Specify an alternative unit if it exists.
 * Alternative Abbribiation (optional)
 * Decimal (optional): If the data values contain decimal number, specify.
+* Has Negative: If the data contains negative values, specify as true.
+* Is Reverse: If the data contains negative values, and the negative ones have positive meanings (e.g., production/consumtion of energy of solar panels)

 If the frequency matters (e.g., one may not swim every day), this project provides further analysis including consecutive days/week/month.